 For starters, having a really bad product is one such way to go down notoriously in the history books.

-We are lucky enough to live in the generation of the best products such as the Apple Macbook Pro, the Microsoft Surface, and perhaps Amazon’s drone delivery, but we must not forget that for every good tech product there are hundreds, if not thousands that fail miserably.
+We are lucky enough to live in the generation of the best products.
+Icons such as the Apple Macbook Pro, the Microsoft Surface, and perhaps Amazon’s Echo speakers.
+But we must not forget that for every good tech product there are hundreds, if not thousands that fail miserably.

 And sometimes, there are some that make the news for failing extra hard.

 In light of people blindly buying products totaling US$3.34 BILLION over the Black Friday weekend (which they probably won’t use in the coming year), we’d like to commemorate seven of the worst tech product fails that have ever been created in recent times.

 Here’s the list of 7 Biggest Product Failures of All Time

 1. Google Glass

 Marketing took an off day and forgot to clearly convey the purpose of the Glass.
 There was no clear need for the product, yet it cost a hefty amount and was put into the hands of the wrong ‘early adopters’.